Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Example: motivic coaction of 2F1

 \begin{thm} We have the following (local) motivic coaction formula for the (local) motivic hypergeometric function:

 \end{thm}

 \begin{proof} It follows from Theorem \ref{thm: coaction Fcal} by using the multiplicativity of the coaction and \eqref{eq: coaction beta loc nor}. \end{proof}

-Again, it is \emph{a priori} not at all obvious that this \emph{local} motivic coaction formula is comparable with the \emph{global} motivic coaction formula for the hypergeometric function obtained in Proposition \ref{prop: coaction 2F1}.
+Again, it is \emph{a priori} not at all obvious, but certainly true, that this \emph{local} motivic coaction formula is comparable with the \emph{global} motivic coaction formula for the hypergeometric function obtained in Proposition \ref{prop: coaction 2F1}.

 \begin{rem} Up until this point we have fixed a point $y\in k \backslash \{0,1\}$.
 It is also possible to view $y$ as a variable by working with families; this will enable us to derive the hypergeometric differential equation from the coaction, which we presently explain.
 The local motivic and (canonical) de Rham hypergeometric functions can be viewed as power series with coefficients in a ring of families of motivic periods over the base scheme $S= \mathbb{P}^1 \backslash \{0,1,\infty\}$ with coordinate $y$.
 For this we need to work with a Tannakian category $\mathcal{M}(S)$ of `motives' over $S$, such as the category $\MT(S)$ of mixed Tate motives over $S$ \cite{esnaultlevine} or, for the following application, the category $\mathcal{H}(S)$ considered in \cite[\S 7]{brownnotesmot} is sufficient.
 We regard $F^\bullet_{\mathrm{loc}}$, and $G^{\varpi}_{\mathrm{loc}}$ as Laurent series with coefficients in $\Pe^\bullet_{\mathcal{M}(S)}$, where $\bullet = \{\mm, \varpi\}$ relative to suitable fiber functors (whose definition is not important for the following discussion).
 To the lowest two orders, we find that